 Although in this case, according to the ingredients, it was just habit and not logic.

-It's a perfectly normal aminogram of a protein with 77% protein content, and it doesn't use tricks like many brands on the market.
+It is a perfectly normal aminogram, of a protein with 77% protein content, and which does not use tricks like many brands on the market.

-We're not going to get into big comparisons for now, because as we've already mentioned, we have to update the reviews section of the site.
+We're not going to get into big comparisons right now, because as we already mentioned, we have to update the analysis section of the site.

-However, it is within the standards of this type of protein.
+However, it is within the standards for this type of protein.

-And so we come to probably the most complicated area of analysis.
+And so we arrive at probably the most complicated area of the analysis.

-Because the base prices are practically never used, and to be used, it changes the evaluation of this supplement a lot.
+Because base prices are practically never used, and if they are used, they significantly change the evaluation of this supplement.

-Whether it's a promotion or a promo code, the value always turns out to be (significantly) lower than supposed.
+Whether it's a promotion or a promotional code, the value always ends up being (significantly) lower than expected.

-We created two tables to represent this, one with the base value and another with the promotion in effect at the moment (45% discount).
+We created two tables to represent this, one with the base value and the other with the promotion in force at the moment (45% discount).

-That base value for the 5kg format isn't very nice in terms of payout, but as you can see, it's currently at 54.98? without using any code.
+That base value for the 5kg format is not very pleasant when paying, but as you can see, it is currently priced at 54.98? without using any code.

-The cost per 100g of protein represents what you pay not for 100g of product, but for 100g of pure protein.
+The cost for each 100g of protein represents what you pay not for 100g of product, but for 100g of pure protein.

-It is a very effective way of checking the cost of a product against the cost per dose.
+It is a very effective way to check the cost of a product compared to the cost per dose.